opencomputeproject/oom/README.md

 project also supports key/value write to a limited number of EEPROM locations, and raw read/write access directly to EEPROM.

+NEWS:  October 8, 2017
+Beta Release of the 'optoe' driver.
+Supports SFP type (SFF-8472) and QSFP type (SFF-8436) i2c devices, provides read/write access to all 256 architected pages (tables) of these devices.
+Driver, include file and brief documentation are in the 'optoe' directory.

+OOM has been updated to locate eeprom files and port names created by optoe.

 NEWS:  August 25, 2017
 Checked in a linux driver that demonstrates write capability, and the ability to access up to the full 128 pages architected for SFP/QSFP